alanoakes/LoneStarLandscaping/README.md

 # Lone Star Lawn Care

-This is a business website for Lone Star Lawn Care
+This is a business website for Lone Star Lawn Care.
+I found this local lawncare company [website](https://lawnlove.com/tennessee/memphis-lawn-care/cordova-lawn-care) that is very user friendly and can use it as a UI reference.

 ## Log